BlueBrain/morphology-workflows/README.md

 be nested into a global result directory for each workflow, using the ``result_path`` parameter.
 These directories contain intermediate data so it is possible to understand why a morphology could not be validated at a given step.
+The invalid morphologies should be manually fixed before being processed again by the workflows.

 The main workflows (**Curate**, **Annotate** and **Repair**) will also create a final CSV file which contains most of the relevant data of the workflow (main sub-step results and final morphology paths).
-Also, the **Repair** workflow can generate morphology releases that contain the final morphologies that could be validated and fixed by the workflow.
+Finally, the **Repair** workflow can generate morphology releases that contain the final morphologies that could be validated and automatically fixed by the workflow.
 Usually these morphologies are the most relevant ones for later use.

 ## Examples